Preaching to the Choir

 Preaching to the choir is the same as preaching to the converted.
 But the “choir” version is the more modern and snappy variant, holding a bit more humor and irony.
 It is similar to carry coals to Newcastle in that it suggests providing an abundance of something to a place where it is already present in abundance.
 It also holds some similarities to beat a dead horse, although none of these idioms are synonyms.

 Preach, in this idiom, does not suggest a religious sermon, although this is possible.
-It uses preach in a generalized secular sense to mean loudly proclaim, teach, publicly advocate, etc. while drawing on the original meaning of preach to conjure up a pastor preaching to a congregation.
+It uses preach in a generalized secular sense to mean loudly proclaim, teach, publicly advocate, etc., while drawing on the original meaning of preach to conjure up a pastor preaching to a congregation.
 Such pastors are, after all, preaching to the converted.
 And, we can be even more confident that the choir, performing behind the preacher, are true believers in his message.
 This humorous image of a preacher turning around and preaching to the church choir helped the present variant take root and become the dominant version of the expression.

 Sentence Examples